 Dylann Roof's friend is going to prison for lying to FBI

-The only person to whom Dylann Roof shared his racist plan to massacre worshippers at a historically black South Carolina church is about to find out how long he will go to prison for lying to the FBI.
-Joey Meek is set to be sentenced Tuesday in Charleston by the same federal judge who presided over Roof's trial, which ended in January with Roof being sentenced to death for the slaughter of nine people at Emanuel AME church.
+The only person to whom Dylann Roof shared his racist plan to massacre worshippers at a historically black church in South Carolina is set to be sentenced for lying to the FBI.
+Joey Meek will be sentenced Tuesday in Charleston by the same federal judge who presided over Roof's death penalty trial.

 Add your comments below